Ivan Drago: Rocky IV

 Drago exhibits no remorse, coldly stating "if he dies, he dies", claiming he will soon "defeat a real champion".
-Rocky decides to fight Drago to avenge Apollo's death, and when the boxing commission refuses to allow it, Rocky surrenders his World Heavyweight Title to fight Drago an unsanctioned bout, arranged to take place on Drago's home turf in Moscow on Christmas Day.
+Apollo does indeed die, succumbing to his injuries.
+Rocky decides to fight Drago to avenge Apollo's death, and when the boxing commission refuses to allow it, Rocky surrenders his World Heavyweight Title to fight Drago in an unsanctioned bout, arranged to take place on Drago's home turf in Moscow on Christmas Day.
 After weeks of training in the Russian mountains, and after an initially reluctant Adrian arrives to support him, Rocky is ready to take on Drago.
-Unlike the match with Apollo, Drago comes out on the offensive and pummels Rocky for the first round and much to the second, until Rocky manages to causes a deep cut below Drago's right eye.
-With Drago's confidence shaken, and Rocky's determination fully empowered, the fight eventually becomes a long, drawn-out war between the two.
-To everyone's shock, Rocky manages to withstand Drago's punishing hits and starts wearing him down, to the point where the Russian crowd begins to cheer for Rocky, whereas at the start of the fight, they were hostile to him.
+Unlike the match with Apollo, Drago comes out on the offensive and overpowers Rocky for the first round and much of the second, until Rocky manages to cause a deep cut below Drago's right eye.
+With Drago's ego shaken, and Rocky's determination fully empowered, the fight eventually becomes a long, drawn-out war between the two.
+To everyone's shock, Rocky manages to withstand Drago's savage hits and starts wearing him down, to the point where the Russian crowd begins to cheer for Rocky, whereas at the start of the fight, they were hostile to him.
 Drago's trainer—a Soviet/East German official—insults him, claiming that by allowing an American to fight so admirably on Russian soil, Drago is disgracing the Soviet Union.
 The enraged Drago grabs him by the throat, throws him out of the ring, and proclaims he only fights for himself.
 Immediately preceding the final round, Rocky and Drago meet in the middle of the ring where the two men touch gloves as Drago says to Rocky, "To the end".
 Rocky finally defeats Drago by KO in the dying seconds of the 15th and final round.